-“No. I don’t see any positives,” Netflix CEO Reed Hastings told The Wall Street Journal when asked whether he sees any benefits in having his employees work from home.
+Netflix CEO Reed Hastings has been one of the most outspoken CEOs against remote work.
+“No. I don’t see any positives,” Hastings told The Wall Street Journal when asked whether he sees any benefits in having his employees work from home.
 Netflix’s model of corporate teamwork just cannot be replicated in a virtual setting.

 Studies have shown that people working together in the same room solve problems more efficiently than remote collaborators.
 The same studies also suggest that remote work arrangements can erode team cohesion.

 Wall Street Is Eager to Turn the Page